perasarvani/assignment2-Pera/README.md

 | usa             |explore the new architecture*i recommand to spend one month. |30 days|
 | uk              |explore the  beautiful cities*i recommand to spend one month.| 30 days|
 | canada          |explore the CN towers*i recommand to spend one month.        | 30 days|

+---

+## funny quotes
+>  “I'm sick of following my dreams, man.
+I'm just going to ask where they're going and hook up with ’em  later."  —  *Mitch Hedberg*

+>   “Gentlemen, you can't fight in here.
+This is the war room.”    —    *President Merkin Muffley*